-Arbitration in Thailand is one of the methods of alternative dispute resolution available to parties in conflict.
-In this process the parties agree to have their dispute settled by an arbiter or arbitrator, rather than taking the case to court.
-Once the parties have agreed to this method of dispute resolution they are legally bound by the arbiter’s decision.
+Arbitration is just one of several methods of alternative dispute resolution that Juslaws & Consult makes available to parties in conflict.
+In this process the parties agree to have their dispute settled by an arbiter or arbitrator, rather than taking the case to the court system in Thailand.
+Once the parties have agreed to this method of dispute resolution they are legally bound by the decision.

 Convenience and speed are two of the major advantages of the arbitration process.
 The process can be adapted to suit the requirements of the parties involved.
-In Thailand, confidentiality is a significant benefit of this form of ADR as well, as all information revealed in the proceedings is kept private.
+In Thailand, confidentiality is a significant benefit of this form of ADR, as all information revealed in the proceedings is kept private.

 When drafting a contract in Thailand, the parties to an agreement may stipulate that any disputes that arise will be settled by arbitration.
 They may also make this determination after a dispute arises – or even after one of the parties files a court complaint.
 It is best to make the stipulation about using arbitration at the time of preparing a contract however, as it is simpler to reach an agreement before a dispute occurs.

 If the parties to an agreement are based in different jurisdictions, the place and the language of any arbitration that may take place should also be stipulated.
 A Model Arbitration Clause has been provided by the Thai Arbitration Institute for use in agreements.
 If a dispute involves a party based in Thailand and another located abroad it is important to have an expert in the law of the other country involved in the arbitration as well.